tkumar012/tkumar012.github.io/04_Research.md

 ---
 layout: page
-title: Dissertation
+title: Research
-permalink: /Dissertation/
+permalink: /Research/
-order: 5
+order: 4
 ---

 My research seeks to understand the origins and consequences of civic engagement in low- and middle-income countries, particularly India.
 Much of the literature on politics here focuses mainly on electoral behavior and preferences; nevertheless, citizens everywhere routinely engage in everyday local political activity including complaint-making, negotiation with bureaucrats, and even participation in planning and budgeting processes.
 When and why will they do so, and how do their actions affect governance?